GDur/cmd.fm-hotkey-client/README.md

 - provides cmd.fm as a standalone version
 - provides command shortcuts via Hotkeys
 - will remember settings
+- if you want to change the hotkeys you can do so:
+  - navigate to source/define_globla_hotkeys.ahk (open with texteditor), change the hotkeys, and restart the start.ahk-file

 | Hotkey        | Action
 | ------------- |:-------------: